Just Sold – April 2019. Asking price was $899K, closing price was $970K. Both Seller and Buyer are very happy!

 Inside, the remodeled kitchen offers espresso cabinetry, subway tile backsplash and stainless steel appliances.
 Suspended Edison bulb lighting showcases a dining area.
 Designer upgrades include refinished hardwood floors.
 The custom-built heavy metal sliding room dividers add industrial flair and provide privacy for the sleeping area.
 The bathroom has additional storage and an in-unit washer/dryer.

 The Jackson Brewery, originally on both the Local Landmark and National Historic Place lists, was converted into lofts in 1993.
 This boutique building is located on the western edge of SOMA, close to cafes, nightlife & transportation.

 The Homeowner’s Association consists of 8 units (7 residential and one commercial).
 This is an elevator building with a common outdoor/BBQ area.
 There is assigned parking for one vehicle in the gated outside space (#3B).
-The monthly dues for this unit are $724.50.
 Dues include: water/sewer, garbage, building maintenance, insurance, reserves, management.
-Contact me for more information and to schedule a private showing.
+Contact me for more information about this recent sale.